 In New York, the home buying process is different than certain other states, where the seller’s acceptance of a formal offer creates a contract.
-In this case, neither the seller nor buyer is prevented from walking away without penalty once the offer is accepted.
+In this case, neither the seller nor buyer prevented from walking away without penalty once the offer is accepted.
 At this point, it moves on to the next phase, where both attorneys conduct due diligence and review the contract, including the contingency clauses.
-It is binding only to both parties once it passes the due diligence stage, and is signed by both the buyer and seller, and is considered “in a contract.”
+It is binding only to both parties once it passes the due diligence stage, and signed by both the buyer and seller, and is considered “in a contract.”

-This means, if either party backs out prior to an inked contract, you are next in line.
+It means, if either party backs out before an inked contract, you are next in line.

 Why do parties back outWhy do parties back out

 You should have your buyer’s agent try to find out why the deal fell through.
 The buyer or seller might have had a good reason that would not give you pause to go ahead.
 Typically, buyer’s agents do a good job screening their clients.
 However, perhaps the buyer did not provide their financials promptly and there, was a concern that they could not pass muster with the board.
 Other reasons might include a buyer’s failure to get financing, or he/she got overwhelmed by the process.
-The latter might occur if it is a first time home buyer, and/or a friend/relative advised that the deal does not make financial sense.
+The latter might occur if it is a first time home buyer or a friend/relative advised that the deal does not make financial sense.

 You should know if there was something else going on, though.
 For instance, if the seller was making unreasonable demands, you will inherit the same issue.

 You are not obligated.You are not obligated.

 You are free to change your mind for any reason.
-Perhaps you have had a change of heart, your financial circumstances have changed, or you may have found a different co-op or condo.
+Perhaps you have had a change of heart; financial circumstances have changed, or you may have found a different co-op or condo.
 You may have no reason at all.
 In any case, there is no financial penalty for you should you decide not to go through with the purchase.

 No harm, no foulNo harm, no foul